acumos/acumos-python-client/docs/user-guide.rst

 ============

 You will need a Python 3.6 or 3.7 environment in order to install ``acumos``.
-Python 3.8 can also be used but when version 0.9.5 has been release, some AI framework like Tensor Flow was not supported in Python 3.8 You can use `Anaconda <https://www.anaconda.com/download/>`__ (preferred) or `pyenv <https://github.com/pyenv/pyenv>`__ to install and manage Python environments.
+Python 3.8 and later can also be used starting with version 0.9.5, some AI framework like Tensor Flow was not supported in Python 3.8 and later.
+You can use `Anaconda <https://www.anaconda.com/download/>`__ (preferred) or `pyenv <https://github.com/pyenv/pyenv>`__ to install and manage Python environments.